niek1414/HumanStoryteller/.github/ISSUE_TEMPLATE/bug_report.md

 **Platform (please complete the following information):**
  - Browser [e.g. chrome, safari]
  - Rimworld version [e.g. 1.0]
+ - Mod version [e.g. 0.2.3 or update name like 'Clairvoyant']

 **Additional context**
 Add any other context about the problem here.